BuckarooBanzeye/WhereEverYouGoThereYouAre/README.md

 #### What Happens When The Test is Done

 If there is time left over, please feel free to engage the test adminstrator with questions you may have about the work, environment or technology.
+In the `Test Instruction` we will direct you have to save your work and how to submit it to us.

 ## Step 1: When You Get the Test Invite Do the Following